• Home

 Termination of Services

 The first two weeks of childcare are to be an adjustment period.
 It is our responsibility to let the parent know if the child seems unhappy or the arrangement is unsatisfactory for any other reason.
-It is the parent’s responsibility to let me know the same.
+It is the parent’s responsibility to let us know the same.
 The parent or I can terminate the contract anytime during the adjustment period in writing on or before the 14th day after care starts.

-One months written notice (on or before the first of the month, for the following month) is required by the parent to TLC.
+One month's written notice (on or before the first of the month, for the following month) is required by the parent to TLC.
 Fees will still be due if the parent withdraws the child before notice is given, or at any given time during the notice.
-One month’s fees and/or deposit may be paid in lieu of one month’s notice.
+One month’s fees may be paid in lieu of one month’s notice.
 Termination notice will NOT be accepted while provider or parents are on vacation.

 We can and will terminate our child care arrangements immediately for any of the following reasons (but not solely limited to):